ansvir/office-manager-2d/README.md

 1) Build 4 types of rooms in office.
 2) View your office information
 3) Monitor prices for your rooms
+4) Turn on and turn off the grid
-4) Time passes while playing: days, months and years
+5) Time passes while playing: days, months and years
-5) 2 textures were recently added for 2 rooms
+6) There are textures for environment objects and for 2 rooms
+7) Updated UI

 ### Project stack: